-The principal mission of the Centers for Academic Support and Retention Department is to provide freshmen with the skills and support necessary to become successful in their chosen field of study and to implement a comprehensive program for their retention.
-To this end, Centers for Academic Support and Retention offers and instructs students in a college success and study skills seminar and oversees and monitors the progress of the students.
-Centers for Academic Support and Retention also provides instruction for students in developmental English, mathematics, and reading courses.
+The principal mission of the Center for Academic Resources and Support (CARS) is to provide freshmen with the skills and support necessary to become successful in their chosen field of study and to implement a comprehensive program for building a solid academic foundation during their transition.
+To this end, CARS supports and instructs students in a college success and study skills seminar and oversees and monitors the progress of the students.
+CARS also provide instruction for students in a supplemental mathematics lab.

-The Department serves as the initial point of entry for all first-year students and for undeclared transfer students who have earned less than 60 credit hours.
-Additional academic services provided by the Department include academic advising, degree plan development, skill enhancement and reinforcement, tutorial services and thematic workshops for student development.
-In its institutional role, the Centers for Academic Support and Retention Department:
+The Center for Academic Resources and Support serves as the initial point of academic entry for all first-year students, including transfer students who have earned less than 30 credit hours.
+Additional academic services provided by the Center include academic advising, degree plan development, skill enhancement and reinforcement, tutorial services and thematic workshops for student development.
+In its institutional role, the Center for Academic Resources and Support:

-- provides academic advisement for students during their tenure as freshmen; - provides comprehensive support for retention; - orients new students to the University; - instructs students in preparatory level English, reading, and mathematics; - offers a college and life success seminar (FMU 101 University 101); - provides supplemental instruction through academic skills laboratories;
+provides academic advisement for students during their tenure as freshmen;

-- oversees and monitors the academic progress of students; and - certifies students for major department transitioning.
+- provides comprehensive support for student success; - shares in orienting new students to the university; - instructs students in a supplemental mathematics via a math lab; - offers and instructs a college and life success seminar (FMU 101 University 101); - provides supplemental instruction through academic skills laboratories; - oversees and monitors the academic progress of students; and - certifies students for the major department transitioning.